howdyai/botkit/readme.md

 The goal of Botkit is to make it easier and more fun to build software that talks and works like a robot!
 Building a bot should feel cool, and not too technically complicated.

-Botkit handles all the nitty gritty details like
+Botkit handles all the nitty-gritty details like
 API calls, session management and authentication, allowing you to focus on building COOL FEATURES for your bot using middleware and event handlers.